PKF Malta Studies – Executive Summaries

 An Exploration into the Opinions and Thoughts of the Citizens’ on the Current Pension System

-The latest survey on income and social conditions issued by the National Statistics Office indicates that the number of individuals who are at risk of poverty as at 2016 amounted to 69,920 individuals, which translates into an increase of 0.2% when compared to 2015.
+The latest survey on income and social conditions issued by the National Statistics Office indicates that the number of individuals who are at risk of poverty as of 2016 amounted to 69,920 individuals, which translates into an increase of 0.2% when compared to 2015.
 The study also highlights that the proportion of individuals aged 65+ who are at the risk of poverty increased from 23.1% to 26.1% in 2016.

 Very often we hear that the pension system is not adequate enough to sustain the basic needs of Malta’s retirement generation.
 To this end, PKF Malta has taken the liberty to analyse this issue from a demand-side perspective, by obtaining first-hand information on the subject.
 More specifically, in this study, we seek to analyse whether the current pension system is adequate to sustain an adequate standard of living for Malta’s retired generation.
 Moreover, an increasing life expectancy coupled with a decreasing birth rate is threatening the sustainability of the pension system, to the detriment of public finances.